MetalnAlloys/mlops-test/README.md

 ```

-You can also call these endpoints using Browser by taking advantange of DRF (django rest framework) graphical interface
+You can also call these endpoints using your Browser by taking advantange of DRF (django rest framework) graphical interface.
+Just navigate to `http://localhost/api/v1/lor/predict?version=0.0.1` and type in the JSON payload.
+It is a quicker way to visualize all the other endpoints as well.